 Decades ago I developed the habit of getting up in the early morning to spend at least an hour in meditation.
 Before meditating, I put water on for coffee and I complete a brief routine of yoga poses to help me become more alert and focused.
 Then I take the coffee, go to the porch, and sit.

-Most days, I do not obtain any great depths of meditation, but every once in awhile I get to what might be called the G-spot of meditation: meditation done to perfection.
+Most days, I do not obtain any great depths of meditation, but every once in awhile I get to what might be called the Ultima Thule of meditation: meditation done to perfection.
 If an explorer seeks the North Pole, once there, all further movement is movement away from what was sought.
-This is what the “G-spot” of meditation is like.
+This is what the experience of the meditation done to perfection is like, there is nothing else to be done.

 On these mornings, from that place of meditation, the view from my porch is simply perfect.
 Each thing, each activity, is perfectly what it is, what it should be.
 With all the money in the world I couldn’t purchase a more perfect, more beautiful view.